jason-lang/apps/README.md

 # Jason Applications
-some applications and test for Jason (not well documented)
+some applications and test for Jason